kyungjae-lee/engineers-notebook/real-time-operating-systems/freertos-directory-structure.md

 ## FreeRTOS Directory Structure

-+ The **FreeRTOS/Source** directory contains the FreeRTOS source code, and contains its own readme file.
++ The `FreeRTOS/Source/` contains the FreeRTOS kernel source code, and contains its own readme file.
+  + `FreeRTOS/Source/include/` contains header files.

+  + `FreeRTOS/Source/portable/` contains processor architecture-specific files.
+(Various compiler directories each of which contains various processor architecture-specific files.
+We'll be using GCC compiler only!)

+  + Everything else in the `FreeRTOS/Source/` is the architecture-independent code.

-+ The **FreeRTOS/Demo** directory contains a demo application for every official FreeRTOS port, and contains its own readme file.
++ The `FreeRTOS/Demo/` contains a demo application for every official FreeRTOS port (i.e., various MCUs), and contains its own readme file.

-+ The **FreeRTOS/Test** directory contains the tests performed on common code and the portable layer code, and contains its own readme file.
++ The `FreeRTOS/Test/` contains the tests performed on common code and the portable layer code, and contains its own readme file.

++ The `FreeRTOS/License/` contains the license file that allows you to use the FreeRTOS kernel.

+## FreeRTOS-Plus Directory Structure

+* `FreeRTOS-Plus/` contains various other middleware which can be used with FreeRTOS kernel such as CLI, IO, TCP, UDP, etc. (We'll not care about this contents.)